Publishing and Open Access

 - Open Access Helper

 - Open Access Helper is a browser extension for Safari, Chrome and Firefox with which you can automatically search for freely available articles on websites.
-These are indicated by a coloured padlock symbol at the edge of the browser.
 The browser extension is easy to use and configure.
-By integrating third-party services, it offers additional features such as the option to search for similar articles or to send publishers e-mail requests for non-accessible full texts.
+By integrating third-party services, it offers additional features, such as the option to search for similar articles.

 - OSF Preprints